 Very often I will come across code that is written like this, at least at first.
 The logic is fairly straightforward.

-4. If it is successful, it returns that character otherwise it returns nil
+from that data - If it is successful, it returns that character otherwise it returns

 Right now, we’ll find that this always fails to load a character and we don’t get any feedback.
 So, reaching for familiar tools, we might add print statements like this: